 Once you’ve chosen the fabric, you can continue and choose the reproduction process to use accordingly.

-Cushion material
+Cushion Material

 Before you choose fabric for cushions, consider what you’re going to be using the cushion for.